VasanthVanan/vasanthvanan.github.io/Reverse Engineering/_posts/2024-11-30-unix-epoch.markdown

 2024-12-01 00:14:35 UTC
 ```

-Okay!
+Alright!
 That issue is resolved, and I can now focus on other development tasks.
 Yet, deep down, I can't help but wonder — what's really happening under the hood?

 you know how it is when curiosity strikes.
 Somewhere in the back of my mind, it yelled -- <mark>Why we do What we do?</mark>